dmitrii-semenov/VHDL-VLSI/README.md

-# General info
+# Project in VLSI curcuit design

- Hi:) My name is Dima, I am a 3-year undergraduate student at Brno University of technologies.
-This is my repository for VHDL models in BUT course "VLSI Digital Integrated Curcuits Design and VHDL"
+This is a project in the course "VLSI Digital Integrated Circuits Design and VHDL".

+Topic: Auxiliary Arithmetic Unit (AAU)